The Aquatics Center houses a six-lane, 25-yard competition pool with a movable bulkhead.

 Cowles Memorial Auditorium seats 1,250 people for lectures, theatre, dance, music performances and other events that take place throughout the year.
 The theatre department's offices are also located in this building.

 Cowles Music Center was expanded and renovated in 2016.
 This facility features 21,000 square feet of new rehearsal spaces for choral and instrumental ensembles, teaching studios, practice rooms and faculty offices.

 Diana Marks Field is home to Whitworth's softball team.

 Dixon Hall serves as one of the university's primary classroom buildings.
 Offices for the School of Education and the psychology department are located here.

 Duvall Hall is home to 164 students in all four class levels.
 Duvall features multi-bedroom units that house up to 10 students; each unit includes a private living room and bathroom.

 Eileen Hendrick Hall houses the Whitworth Intercultural Center and the International Education Center.

 The Eric Johnston Science Center is home to the offices of the engineering & physics and math & computer science departments.
 The building includes classrooms, labs, two greenhouses, a science library and an auditorium.

 Graves Gymnasium houses kinesiology & athletics classes and a number of intramural activities.
 Some athletics coaches' offices are also located here.

 Hardwick House is home to the office of alumni & parent relations and annual giving.
 Alumni are always encouraged to drop in!

 Hawthorne Hall features seven classrooms and two computer labs.
-It also houses the offices of continuing studies, institutional advancement, university communications and The Whitworth Foundation.
+The facility also houses the School of Continuing Studies offices, as well as the offices for institutional advancement, annual giving, The Whitworth Foundation and university communications.

-The Hixson Union Building is home to the campus bookstore, post office, Mind & Hearth Coffee House, café, dining hall, multipurpose room, and offices for The Whitworthian (student newspaper), Natsihi (yearbook), and Whitworth.fm, the university's online radio station.
+The Hixson Union Building (HUB) is home to the campus bookstore, post office, Mind & Hearth Coffee House, café, dining hall, multipurpose room, and offices for The Whitworthian (student newspaper), Natsihi (yearbook), and Whitworth.fm, the university's online radio station.
 The HUB also houses offices for the Associated Students of Whitworth University, the student life division, student employment, educational-support services, career services and residence life.

 The Lied Center for the Visual Arts features teaching studios for ceramics and sculpture, drawing, mixed media, painting and printmaking, a computer-graphics laboratory, and the Cowles Student Gallery and Bryan Oliver Gallery.